lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 AttestationStatements and multiple certificates for validating those AttestationStatements.
 This document describes how an end entity can use CMP, EST, or CMC to request a nonce from the RA/CA for a specific type of Evidence to be included in the CSR.
-The end entity sends a nonceRequest message with the following fields:
+The end entity sends a nonce request message with the following fields:

 - len: In this optional field, the end entity can specify the desired length of